This chapter gives advice on how to properly use entities you can call (via function calls, method calls, etc.) in ES6.

 Note that you must parenthesize as shown (the parens are around the arrow function, not around the complete function call).
 Details are explained in the chapter on arrow functions.

-In ES5, constructor functions where the mainstream way of creating factories for objects (but there were also many other techniques, some arguably more elegant).
+In ES5, constructor functions were the mainstream way of creating factories for objects (but there were also many other techniques, some arguably more elegant).
 In ES6, classes are the mainstream way of implementing constructor functions.
 Several frameworks support them as alternatives to their custom inheritance APIs.

 This section starts with a cheat sheet, before describing each ES6 callable entity in detail.